 Their microbrew is Bedřichova 11ka, named after the Czech composer Bedřich Smetana.
 It is still served on the original ceramic saucers from the last century.
 What makes this beer special is that it is unpasteurized, unfiltered, and top-fermented.
 Delicious.
 You won't get that taste from a bottle, or even a tap.

-“Malé pivo,” we said, so she eagerly rushed off to fill our orders while we tried to decipher the Czech dishes on the menu just for fun.
+“Malé pivo,” we said in our American accents, holding up thumbs and forefingers.
+She nodded and rushed off to get our two beers, and while we waited we tried to decipher the Czech dishes on the menu just for fun.

 Tip: Before traveling to a country where you don’t speak the language, install Google Translate on your phone.
 It will help you translate menus as well as text, speech, images, sites, and real-time video.